Who Took the Cookies From the Cookie Jar?

 Old Favorites: Reread charts/poems from previous stories

-Prior Knowledge: Almost all students love cookies!
+Almost all students love cookies!
 Present students with two or three different types of cookies, still inside the original packaging.
 See if students can assist in reading the name of each cookie, find familiar letters, logos, etc. Give each child one of each type of cookie to taste.
 Let students help to make a class graph showing the students' favorite cookie.
-Discuss the results (equal, more than, less than, etc.).
+Discuss the results (using the terms equal, more than, less than, etc.).

-New Story: Explain that in this week's story, a Queen bakes cookies and places them in a cookie jar so that later, her, her family, and her animal friends can each have one.
-However, someone keeps taking cookies from the cookie jar.
+Explain that in this week's story, a Queen bakes cookies and places them in a cookie jar so that later, her, her family, and her animal friends can each have one.
+However, someone keeps taking cookies from the cookie jar!

 Introduce title, author, and illustrator; Discuss the animals on the cover and discuss whether the story may be real or fictional; Picture walk making sure to count the number of cookies in the cookie jar and to discuss what the animals are doing; Read aloud for enjoyment and to see who did take the cookies from the cookie jar.

-(Alan takes a letter cookie from the cookie jar and holds it up for all to see – Cc.)
+(Pretend Alan takes a letter cookie from the cookie jar and holds it up for all to see.
+It is the letter Cc.)